Avoid the crowds and discover 10 secret Prague attractions and hidden places to visit with this FREE self-guided walking tour.

 Letna Park is one of the biggest parks in Prague.
 You could spend a good few hours here, but if you’re short on time then head straight to the viewing point (find it on our map above).

-From here you can see 9 out of the 17 bridges that are located in the city centre of Prague.
+From here you can see 9 out of the 17 bridges that are located in the city centre.
 It’s completely breathtaking and even more so at sunset.
 Have your camera ready because it’s an amazing photography spot.

 8. Prague Jewish Quarter in Josehov, Prague